-The entire country is out there, frantically packed into supermarkets, jamming up the car parks, tossing food and drink into their shopping trolleys.
+The entire country is out there, frantically packed into supermarkets, jamming up the car parks, tossing food and drink into their shopping trolleys, for the winter feast that is Christmas.
 In this post, I want to suggest a few alternatives.
 As a Londoner, I can only speak for London shops, but I'd love readers to suggest other fantastic shops, in London and elsewhere in the UK in the comments.
 These are my picks, not just for Christmas but any time of the year.

 My advice when visiting these shops is to make a day of it.
 Have lunch there or nearby.
 Take big shopping bags and fill them with new exciting bottles and jars, exotic cookware, strange fruits.
 Generally they are so cheap that if you don't like it, it's no big deal.
 Talk to the shop keepers, ask questions, hell, I chat to the other customers, especially housewives who look like they have experience of cooking dinner for a large family for several decades.